parakhiya/gitDemo/readme.md

-Hello this is git demo
+Hello this is git demo.
+This are changes